Fresh herbs are easy to grow at home and will make a real difference to your meals.

 And a lot easier than growing them in soil (pots) and having to water them.

-Either an hydroponic or aquaponic system will work but they are different:
+Using either an hydroponic or aquaponic system is an easy way how to grow herbs indoors but they are different:

 - An hydroponic system is easier to start and maintain than an aquaponic system.